sldesnoo-Delft/q1simulator/README.md

 If `acq_trigger_value` is None then the simulator uses the threshold on the acquisition data.

+The condition evaluation can also be forced with the property `value_for_condition` of the module.
+If this value is 1 then OR, AND and XOR evaluate to true.
+If this value is 0 then NOR, NAND and XNOR evaluate to true.
+The feature is suitable for simple test.

 # Simulator output
 The simulator has some methods to show the simulator output.
 - `plot()` shows pyplot charts with the rendered output.
+- `get_output()` returns the rendered output in dictionary with numpy arrays.
 - `config("skip_loops", ("_start", ))` stops rendering when Q1Pulse main sequence is executed once.
 - `print_acquisitions()` prints the path0 and path1 data and average counts.
 - `print_registers()` prints the contents of the Q1 registers.